What Is Autoimmune Insomnia and Why Does It Resist Standard Sleep Approaches?

 • Evening IL-6 predicted increased slow-wave sleep (the deepest stage of NREM), which in turn counteracted morning inflammatory upswings.

-• The cytokine-sleep relationships were bidirectional — IL-6 and TNF operated through distinct temporal windows and produced opposing downstream effects.
+• The cytokine-sleep relationships were reciprocal – IL-6 and TNF operated through distinct temporal windows and produced opposing downstream effects.

-The Bjurstrom findings demonstrate that the inflammatory cycle — not pain — is the primary driver of sleep fragmentation architecture in rheumatoid arthritis.
+The Bjurström findings support the hypothesis of a cytokine-specific feedback loop between sleep maintenance, slow-wave sleep, and cellular inflammation in rheumatoid arthritis.
 Evening cytokine concentrations predicted that night’s sleep structure in ways that pain scores did not match.

 Neurocircuitry underlying sleep regulation in healthy and immune activated conditions